JonathanSafer/screeps/README.md

 1. Mineral Miner      - mine mineral source in the room
 1. Power Creep        - boost other creeps/resources/structures in a room
 1. Power Miner        - mine power in nearby highway rooms
-1. Scout              - reserves rooms for remote mining
 1. Spawn Builder      - build initial buildings in a new city

+## Flagging targets
+The PlaceFlag function can be used from the console to flag a target with a flag.
+For example: `PlaceFlag("claim", 25, 25, "E9N32")`

-## Flag usage
+Flag Types:
+1. claim                   - claim a room
+1. plan                    - create a layout for a structures in a new room
+1. <roomName>break         - send a breaker to a room to destroy structures
+1. <roomName>bigBreak      - send a boosted breaker to a room to destroy structures

-Most flags require a city name to be part of their name to specify the city that will be sending creeps to the flag.
+If a flag requires a city name to be part of its name, this specifies the city that will send the creeps.
-For example: a flag named `E11N140shoot` will send a trooper from E11N140.
+For example: a flag named `E11N140break` will send a breaker from E11N140.
 A city's name will always be the room name with a '0' added to the end.
 For flags that require a city name, we will use a '-' to convey that.
-So in the example above, the flag would referred to as `-shoot`.
+So in the example above, the flag would referred to as `-break`.

 ## New City
 ### How to build a new city (not the first spawn)